shahrviral/Mac-Setup/README.md

 The default compression app "Archive Utility" is good, but still lacking in terms of some advanced features.
 There are plenty of compression apps avaliable on the market, I am partial to the ones below.
 Keka is a beautiful app, while BetterZip provides a way to preview the contents of a directory.

 * Encrypto: Securily encrypt files and folders with a password https://macpaw.com/encrypto ❤️
-* Cryptomator: Create secure vaults https://cryptomator.org/ 🔑️ ❤️
+* Cryptomator: Create secure vaults https://cryptomator.org/ 🔑️ or ❤️
 * Keka: Compress and Uncompress Archives https://www.keka.io/en/ ⭐️ 🏆️ | ❤️
   * The Unarchiver: Compress and Uncompress Archives https://theunarchiver.com/ ❤️
 * BetterZip: Browse, Preview, Compress and Uncompress Archives https://macitbetter.com/ ⭐️ | 🔑️ or 💰️💰️